andy-maier/easy-server/README.rst

 Supported environments
 ----------------------

-The **secureserveraccess** package is supported in these environments:
+The **secure-server-access** package is supported in these environments:

 * Operating Systems: Linux, Windows (native, and with UNIX-like environments), macOS/OS-X